 James Batchelor is an award winning choreographer and dancer from Australia.
 His mission as an artist is to make work that inspires curiosity.
 To shift assumptions, widen awareness and create possibility.
 He strives to find ways that dance can be a conversation, collaboration and exchange with other disciplines and communities.
 In 2016 James was an artist in residence on a two-month expedition to the sub-Antarctic Heard and McDonald islands.
 Since this experience, there has been a particular focus in his work on the intersection of science and arts.

 James trained at the Victorian College of the Arts graduating with a Bachelor in Fine Arts (Dance) in 2012.
 Over the last five years he has generated an extensive body of work in Australia including commissions from Chunky Move (REDSHIFT), Dance Massive (DEEPSPACE), Dancehouse (ISLAND), Keir Choreographic Award (METASYSTEMS, INHABITED GEOMETRIES) and the National Portrait Gallery of Australia.
 (SMOOTH TRANSLATION).

-As a performer he has worked with choreographers such as Iván Pérez, Anouk van Dijk (Chunky Move), Antony Hamilton, Prue Lang, Stephanie Lake and Sue Healey.
+As a performer he has worked with internationally renowned choreographers such as Iván Pérez, Anouk van Dijk (Chunky Move), Antony Hamilton, Prue Lang, Stephanie Lake and Sue Healey.